 - Partial penetration ablation (surface texturing)

-Be aware that the femtosecond laser is limited in material thickness (generally below 1 mm) and types of material that can be cut.
+Be aware that the femtosecond laser is limited in material thickness (generally below 1 mm or 0.04 in.) and types of material that can be cut.
 The process has low average power, which means the cutting speed is slower than a micro abrasive waterjet.
 The process is somewhat demanding to set up – cut speed, pulse frequency and laser focus must be optimized to get a good result.